Horde-Of-Greg/HOGifactory/CONTRIBUTING.md

 <details>
 <summary> <h2> 1.2 Issues </h2> </summary>

-This subsection will explain how you contribute to the project even if you can't code anything or don't want to.
 ### 1.2.1 Search the issues for your problem
 If you had a bug, chances are others already experienced it, so make sure you do your best to look in the issues for someone that has had the same problem as you.
 If you do find it, contribute to it by explaining your situation if it adds to the discussion or simply say "this happened to me too".
 Duplicate issues will be marked as such and closed.
 ### 1.2.2 Follow the template